 For a alternate, super-simple preparation, toss asparagus with just enough olive oil to lightly coat, and then sprinkle with kosher salt and freshly ground pepper to taste.
 Roast in a single layer for 8-10 minutes, depending on thickness, at 400 degrees to yield perfect spears–bright green and still boasting a bit of snap.
 (Test for doneness a couple minutes early by piercing the thick end of the stalk with the tip of a sharp knife.)
 For a French country-inspired meal, top the roasted asparagus with an over-easy or poached egg and sprinkle with a bit of crisp prosciutto.
 (Click here for that recipe.)

-- 1 teaspoon lemon juice (when caught lemon-less on occasion, I have omitted or substituted ½ teaspoon vinegar)
+- 1 teaspoon (5ml) lemon juice (when caught lemon-less, I have omitted or substituted ½ teaspoon white or apple cider vinegar)